FAQ

 If you simply want experience doing research for degree credit (and not NSB major credit), then you should talk to your mentor or your major advisor and determine what the appropriate independent research course would be for your interests.

-Consult the Senior Thesis page on this website.
+Consult the Research Opportunities page on this website.
 Once you have identified several possibilities, discuss them with your advisor and/or the NSB Chair.
 The earlier you start, the better, but no later than February of the Junior year.

 Questions about signing up for courses